-In rendering the opinions described above, Sidley Austin LLP, Special Tax Counsel, will assume the correctness of the opinions of Hawkins Delafield & Wood LLP, Bond Counsel, to be delivered in connection with the issuance of the Bonds that the Bonds constitute valid and binding general obligations of the District payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes in the District.
-However, Hawkins Delafield & Wood LLP has not been requested to, and has not, reviewed any matter or conducted any investigation or examination relating to the federal, state or local tax consequences with respect to the receipt of interest on the Bonds, the ownership, or the disposition of the Bonds and takes no responsibility therefor.
-Furthermore, Hawkins Delafield & Wood LLP will not express any opinion as to any federal, state or local tax consequences arising with respect to the Bonds, the receipt of interest thereon or the ownership or disposition thereof.
-See APPENDIX H - "PROPOSED FORM OF OPINION OF SPECIAL TAX COUNSEL" and "TAX MATTERS RELATING TO THE BONDS" herein.
+The opinion of Sidley Austin LLP described above will assume the correctness of the opinion of Hawkins Delafield & Wood LLP, Bond Counsel, to be delivered in connection with the issuance of the Tax Credit Bonds, that the Tax Credit Bonds constitute valid and binding general obligations of the District, payable as to both principal and interest from the proceeds of a levy of ad valorem taxes on all property subject to such taxes by the District.
+Hawkins Delafield & Wood LLP has not been requested to, and has not, reviewed any matter or conducted any investigation or examination relating to the federal, state or local tax consequences with respect to the status of the Tax Credit Bonds as qualified school construction bonds or the ownership or disposition thereof and takes no responsibility therefor.
+Furthermore, Hawkins Delafield & Wood LLP does not express any opinion as to any federal, state or local tax consequences arising with respect to the Tax Credit Bonds or the ownership or disposition thereof.